patrickkon/odoo_optional_disable_auto_followers/README.md

 # odoo_optional_disable_auto_followers
 Allow optional disable automatic followers (for all modules) functionality in base.config.settings

-Note: this overrides base mail module.
+Note: this overrides corresponding files in base mail module.

 The fix is an enhanced/simplified version of this module: https://apps.odoo.com/apps/modules/8.0/sale_disable_auto_followers/